databricks/databricks-sdk-py/docs/workspace/jobs.rst

           emojis.

           [Task parameter variables]: https://docs.databricks.com/jobs.html#parameter-variables
+        :param queue: :class:`QueueSettings` (optional)
+          The queue settings of the run.
         :param spark_submit_params: List[str] (optional)
           A list of parameters for jobs with spark submit task, for example `"spark_submit_params":
           ["--class", "org.apache.spark.examples.SparkPi"]`.
 The parameters are passed to spark-submit script as command-line parameters.
 If specified upon `run-now`, it would overwrite the parameters specified in job setting.
 The JSON representation of this field (for example `{"python_params":["john doe","35"]}`) cannot exceed 10,000 bytes.

           Use [Task parameter variables] to set parameters containing information about job runs